Posts Tagged ‘happiness habits’

 Appreciate Activities that bring joy – admiring achievements, a beautiful sunset, acts of kindness, generosity and compassion.

-Whenever you notice something wonderful or beautiful, resolve to spend a few special extra moments SEAing it, Savoring, Enjoying and Appreciating its goodness to lift your spirits.
+Whenever you notice something wonderful or beautiful, resolve to spend a few special extra moments SEAing it too, Savoring, Enjoying and Appreciating its goodness to lift your spirits.

 When you SEE something wonderful, spend a few extra seconds Savoring, Enjoying & Appreciating, SEAing it too.
 It builds happiness.